mjhea0/mjhea0.github.com/source/_posts/2017-11-16-docker-on-aws-from-containerization-to-orchestration.markdown

 - "Memory Limits (MB)": `300` soft limit
 - "Port mappings": `0` host, `3000` container

-> We set the host port for the users service to 0 so that a port is dynamically assigned when the Task is spun up.
+> We set the host port for the client service to 0 so that a port is dynamically assigned when the Task is spun up.

 - "Log configuration": It's a good idea to configure logs, via [LogConfiguration](http://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_LogConfiguration.html), to pipe logs to [CloudWatch](https://console.aws.amazon.com/cloudwatch/).
 To set up, we need to create a new Log Group.
 Simply navigate to [CloudWatch](https://console.aws.amazon.com/cloudwatch), click "Logs" on the navigation pane, click the "Actions" drop-down button, and then select "Create log group".
 Name the group `microservice-ping-pong-client`.